How to Import Favorites From Another Browser Into Edge

 - After you checked the desired browser, just click Import and the bookmarks will appear in Edge soon

-That’s it, now you have all your saved favorites from other browser in Microsoft Edge.
-This is a great option, because going to every site individually and saving the favorites on your own would be very annoying, and it would require a lot of time.
+That’s it, now you have all your saved favorites from other browsers in Microsoft Edge.
+This is a great option because going to every site individually and saving the favorites on your own would be very annoying, and it would require a lot of time.

-Unfortunately, Microsoft Edge doesn’t support importing HTML bookmarks yet, also you can’t just drag your bookmarks from another browser to Edge, like it is the case with some other web browsers.
-We don’t know if Microsoft change it in the future, so we can’t tell you anything right now.
+Unfortunately, Microsoft Edge doesn’t support importing HTML bookmarks yet, also you can’t just drag your bookmarks from another browser to Edge like it is the case with some other web browsers.
+We don’t know if Microsoft changes it in the future, so we can’t tell you anything right now.

 Now you know how to easily import your favorites from another browser, but if you have any performance problems with Microsoft Edge, like connection or crashing issues, you can check out our article where we talk about these problems.